digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-05-24-fair-copyright.md

   - Reforming Copyright

 ---
-Australia’s copyright law is hopelessly out of date.
+Australia's copyright law is hopelessly out of date.
 Things that we all take for granted – forwarding emails; quoting; making and sharing memes; cloud storage – are often illegal in Australia.
 Fair use would fix this.

 Right now the government is considering whether to introduce fair use.
-Let’s tell them – we need fair use now.
+Let's tell them – we need fair use now.

 [Take action &#8211; write to your local MP and tell them you support a fair copyright system.][1]